 The Keystone Exams will be administered three times each year-winter, spring, and summer.

-Specific administration dates will be published by the Pennsylvania Department of Education on the SAS website at www.pdesas.org prior to the start of each school year.
+Specific administration dates will be published by the Pennsylvania Department of Education on the SAS website at www.pdesas.org.

 Who decided what Keystone Exams should measure?